que-es-encapsulacion-objetos-en-programacion

 };

 In JavaScript, there is no explicit distinction between public and private attributes.
-However, by using naming conventions (using # before the variable name), it can be indicated that an attribute is private.
+However, by using naming conventions (using # before the variable name), you can indicate that an attribute is private.

 class Person {